funfungho/abzLinux/the_linux_command_line/09_permissions.md

         ```bash
         ## bill
-        # newly created files in the directory will be given the group ownership of the directory rather the group ownership of the file’s creator
+        # newly created files in the directory will be given the group ownership of the directory (music here) rather the group ownership of the file’s creator
         sudo chmod g+s /usr/local/share/Music
         ls -ld /usr/local/share/Music
         # drwxrwsr-x 2 root music 4096 Jul 15 01:17 /usr/local/share/Music